How do I find valuable domain names? In this article, Domain Reselling 101, I walk you through how to find a great domain name.

 Expired Domain Names

-Another excellent way to find valuable domain names at a discount is to look on expired domain name auctions.
-An expired domain name auction happens when a domain name is not renewed by the owner.
+Another excellent way to find valuable domain names at a discount is to look at expired domain name auctions.
+An expired domain name auction happens when the owner does not renew a domain name.

 Each year, the owner of a domain name must pay a fee (as low as $9.00 per domain) to keep control of the domain name.
-If the payment lapses, these domain names are released back into the market.
-Some registrars (GoDaddy is one) hold an auction offering those expired domain names before they are released the public.
+If the payment lapses, these domain names are released into the market.
+Some registrars (Namecheap is one) hold an auction offering those expired domain names before they are released to the public.

-This is a great opportunity to acquire valuable domains for pennies on the dollar.
+This is an excellent opportunity to acquire valuable domains for pennies on the dollar.

-The image above is a sample of a search of GoDaddy expiring domain name auctions.
+The image above is a sample of a search of Namecheap expiring domain name auctions.

 Prospect for Unregistered Domain Names